-The registered manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+The practice owners and registered manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.

 Staff completed 'highly recommended' training as per General Dental Council professional standards.
 The provider supported and encouraged staff to complete continuing professional development.